rajen-shres/cobalt/docs/cobalt/reference/payments.rst

 Update an Organisation's Account
 =================================

+:func:`~payments.payments_views.core.update_organisation`
     To update an organisations account, you can use ``update_organisation``.
     Transactions should have either Stripe, a user or another organisation as the counterparty.

-:func:`payments.payments_views.core.update_organisation`

 .. code-block::